mivaniv23/Misty-Robot/README.md

         ```
 6.  **Interacting with the Robot**:

-    *   Once the script is running, the robot will start its face recognition.

-    *   When a face is recognized as "unknown," it will ask whether you want to sign in or start a conversation.

-    *   If you choose a conversation, the robot will transcribe your speech, process it using Google GenAI, and respond accordingly.

-    *   If you choose to sign in, the robot will display a QR code for you to scan.
+    *   After extracting the weather data, the robot verbally informs the user about the current weather conditions in the specified city.
+Misty will speak the weather update, and you’ll see a printed message in the terminal.

 Features
 --------

-*   **Misty Robot Movements**: The robot's LED color, head position, and arms can be customized.
+*   **Misty Robot Movements**: The robot can change its LED color, move its head, and display images on its screen.

 *   **Voice Interaction**: The robot can record speech, transcribe it, and interact with you based on the transcription.

-*   **Google GenAI Integration**: The robot uses Google GenAI to provide conversational responses and interact intelligently with users.

-*   **Sign-In Feature**: Users can sign in using a QR code displayed by the robot.
+*   **Weather Information**: The script fetches real-time weather data for a given city using the WeatherStack API and shares this information with the user.

+*   **Customizable Experience**: You can modify the city and customize the robot's behavior, including changing its image, LED colors, and more.

 Notes